semify-eda/pmod-intermediary/docs/SmartWave_Control_Datasheet.md

 | Width     |      86 | mm    |
 | Height    |      67 | mm    |
 | Depth     |      32 | mm    |

+### Operating Temperature

+The operating temperature range is from 10 to 40°C.